-T-Server automatically logs out agents when calls are not
+Logout T-Server automatically logs out agents when calls are not extn-no-answer-timeout

 Defines T-Server's default action if a logged-in agent (real or emulated) fails to answer a call within the time defined in agent-no-answer-timeout.
 See also extension NO_ANSWER_ACTION.